verifa/website/src/posts/verifa-adopts-an-open-salary-policy.md

 jobActive: false

 ---
 **In the beginning of the year, we at Verifa decided to adopt an open salary policy.
-This means that every person’s salary, including the founder’s, are transparently documented in the company’s internal knowledge base.
+This means that every person’s salary, including the founders', are transparently documented in the company’s internal knowledge base.
 This is a part of our initiative of increasing openness, fairness and employee involvement within the company.
 After the initial proposal, only a brief discussion was needed before the whole company unanimously agreed to the policy.**

 ---